iTwin/itwinjs-core/docs/learning/frontend/Views.md

 # Using Views in iModelJs

-A *View* shows geometry from one or more [Models]($docs/bis/intro/model-fundamentals) of an iModel in a web browser. iModelJs applications can embed and interact with Views anywhere on a web page via `HTMLCanvas` elements.
+A *View* renders geometry from one or more [Models]($docs/bis/intro/model-fundamentals) of an iModel in a web browser. iModelJs applications can embed and interact with Views anywhere on a web page via an `HTMLCanvas` element.

 Multiple Views may be simultaneously visible on the same web page, and are coordinated via the [ViewManager]($frontend) class.